GeekyCoder7/OpenCore-EFI-Lenovo-Y50-70/README.md

 Notes:
 - In order to use iMessage and Facetime you need to change your SMBIOS, with GenSMBIOS.<br>
 Link: https://github.com/corpnewt/GenSMBIOS <br>
-- For those having issues with the display color, for some users the display color have a light brownish tint.
+- For those having issues with the display color, for some users the display color have a light brownish tint. <br>
 In order to fix this you need to calibrate your display colors, by going into display settings from system preferences, then click calibrate from the color tab.